twisted/imaginary/doc/simulation.rst

 ~~~~~~~~~~~~~~~~~

 The `shouldKeepGoing` method provides the only means by which a traversal will ever complete (short of visiting every single `Idea` in the simulation graph).
+This method is called with a `Path` instance and must return `True` if traversal should continue further down that `Path` or `False` if it should not.
 One use of this feature is to simply limit traversals to the immediate physical area of the `Idea` where traversal begins.
 This is implemented by `imaginary.idea.Proximity`: this `IRetriever` can be composed with any other `IRetriever` and automatically adds a distance limit to the traversal.
 It passes other method calls through to the `IRetriever` with which it is composed.